-10.0 If, two or more applications have identical ranking following applying all the above criteria in priority order, lots will be drawn.
-The drawing of lots will be undertaken by a senior officer in the Children and Families Department, supervised by an officer of the Council from another department that is independent of the Council's School Admissions Service.
+10.0 If having applied the priority criteria, two or more applications have identical ranking lots will be drawn.
+The drawing of lots will be undertaken by an independent person, not an employee or governor of the school.

 Children Who Move Out of or Into the Catchment Area including Late and or Mid-Term Applications